andrearichichi/andrearichichi/README.md

-👨‍💻 Hey there!
-I’m currently pursuing my Master’s in Artificial Intelligence at the University of Trento, after completing my Bachelor’s in Computer Science.
-My journey includes an enriching internship at the Bruno Kessler Foundation, where I deepened my expertise in Machine Learning and video analysis.
+Hi, I’m Andrea Richichi, currently pursuing a Master’s in Artificial Intelligence Systems at the University of Trento and soon heading to Norway for an Erasmus at NTNU.
+I love turning complex AI concepts into real, impactful solutions.

-🔥 Passionate about embracing new challenges, I stay on the lookout for cutting-edge trends in AI.
-Whether working on my startup *LavorAI*, enhancing *VolleyVisionAI*, or exploring personal projects, I love getting hands-on and pushing the boundaries of my skills.
+At the Bruno Kessler Foundation, I worked on VolleyVisionAI, a computer vision tool that tracks ball trajectories and players to help coaches improve game strategies.
+Recently, I’ve been part of LavorAI, a startup focused on digital innovation in construction, we even secured €500K in funding (yes, that was a big win!).

+Always curious, always building.
+If it involves Machine Learning, Computer Vision, or creative problem-solving, count me in.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=andrearichichi&layout=compact&theme=dark)